-In addition, local authorities (LAs) should have a mechanism for monitoring accidents in schools, ideally through a LA-wide Health and Safety Committee or as a standing item on the agenda of any other consultative/negotiation forum.
+In addition, Multi-Academy Trusts should have processes to ensure central monitoring of accidents in the Trust's academies, ideally through a trust-wide Health and Safety committee or as a standing item on the agenda of any other consultative/negotiation forum.
+Local authorities should also have a mechanism for monitoring accidents in community schools.